dbt-labs/corp/dbt_style_guide.md

 ## SQL style guide

 - Use trailing commas
-- Indents should be four spaces (except for predicates, which should line up with the `where` keyword)
+- Indents should be two spaces (except for predicates, which should line up with the `where` keyword)
 - Lines of SQL should be no longer than 80 characters
 - Field names and function names should all be lowercase
 - The `as` keyword should be used when aliasing a field or table